TomEstelrich/RWiOSBootcamp/Readme.md

 **Location |** Toronto [Canada]

-**Programming experience |** Over two years ago I wrote my first line of code in Swift, around 6 months later I released an app on AppStore [Toronto2Do].
-Currently working hard to learn more and be job ready as soon as possible.
+**Programming experience |** Over two years ago I wrote my first line of code in Swift and around 6 months later I released an app on AppStore [Toronto2Do].
+Currently I'm working hard to learn more and be job ready as soon as possible.

 **Goals |** Switch careers from an Architecture and Design background to a fulltime iOS Developer position.